Jesfery/VoiceChannelManager/README.md

 A simple discord.js bot to manage Voice Channels.

-Can be configured to manage voice channels in a number of categories in the following ways
+Will manage channels in any category that the bot has MANAGE_CHANNELS and CONNECT permissions

 * Updates the name of voice channels to represent the activity of the majority of members in the channel.
 * Ensures that there is always one voice channel available in the category